-The Upland Cold Woodland is an upland site that occupies steeper buttes and escarpments on igneous or sedimentary parent materials.
+The Upland Cool Woodland is an upland site that occupies steeper buttes and escarpments on igneous or sedimentary parent materials.
 Slopes are variable from nearly level to over 45 percent.
 The site is less than 20 inches deep to lithic or paralithic root restriction.
-Sites are generally located on the shoulder or summit of buttes, escarpments, and hills.
+Sites are generally located on buttes, escarpments, and hills.